newjersey/navigator.business.nj.gov/content/src/licenses/healthcare.md

 ---
 notesMd: >-
-  * Can't publish because the Healthcare industry already has a renewal
+  * Unsure if I should publish; the Healthcare industry has no existing renewals so I could publish this, but there will be other healthcare renewals (for CDS) I won't be able to publish -- ask Regina

   * Can't save this draft without adding summary info, so added what is already there
 urlSlug: healthcare